jc7447/BetterDynAdmin/README.md

 Better Dynamo Administration
 ===

-Better Dynamo Administration (BDA) provides a user script which enhance ATG Dynamo Administration experience.
+Better Dynamo Administration (BDA) is a user script that improves ATG Dynamo Administration experience.
+It takes 3 minutes to install and will help you tou save plenty of time.

 Features
 ------